 Paper 2

-Your analysis will need to substantially incorporate at least two sources, including at least one of our class readings and at least one source that you locate through your own research.
+This paper (minimum 1200 words, submitted via email) builds on the “Coming to Terms with Culture” short assignment.
+Our main goal is to analyze a specific cultural artifact and reflect on its larger cultural significance while drawing on outside sources.
+Your analysis will need to substantially incorporate at least two sources, including at least one source that you locate through your own research (you are also welcome to draw on class readings as relevant).
 You should use these sources to extend your thinking on the text you are analyzing, putting the text into conversation with these outside sources.
-To do so, draw on Harris’s notions of “forwarding” and “countering.”
+To do so, draw on Joseph Harris’s notions of “forwarding” and “countering.”

 For Harris, “a writer forwards a text by taking words, images, or ideas from it and putting them to use in new contexts.
 In forwarding a text, you test the strengths of its insights and the range and flexibility of its phrasings.
 You rewrite it through reusing some of its key concepts and phrasings” (37-38).
 Similarly, in countering, “Your aim is not to refute what has been said before, to bring the discussion to an end, but to respond to prior views in ways that move the conversation in new directions” (57).
 That’s what you’ll be doing with these outside sources as you apply them to your cultural artifact.